github/pets-workshop/content/guided-workshop/exercises/6-github-flow.md

 ## Summary and next steps

 The GitHub flow is a workflow for managing changes and incorporating new features into a codebase.
 GitHub flow gives you the freedom to explore and experiment, while ensuring all code follows a validation process before being merged.

+If you wish, this is a perfect wrap-up point!
+You have explored the beginning steps of DevOps.
+You created issues, setup a development environment, added code, configured continuous integration, and walked through the GitHub flow.

-With the code updated, it's time to deploy the project!
-The first step is to [create the deployment environment](./7-create-environment.md).
+You can also see how to enable continuous deployment.
+The first step is to [create the cloud environment](./7-create-environment.md).

+> **NOTE:** When deploying to a cloud environment, some charges may be incurred.
+For this workshop, when deploying to Azure and deleting the resources upon completion of the exercises, the charge should be less than $6 US.

 ## Resources